-Vinyl Shapes Transportation Hub into Lake Erie Centerpiece
+PVC (Vinyl) Shapes Transportation Hub into Lake Erie Centerpiece

-SITUATION: A parking facility in Erie, Pennsylvania, was being renovated and converted into the Erie Intermodal Transportation Center.
+ROOFING CHALLENGE: A parking facility in Erie, Pennsylvania, was being renovated and converted into the Erie Intermodal Transportation Center.
 The Center, designed to be a focal point on the newly revitalized Lake Erie bayfront, would transform the old parking facility into a new 56,000-square-foot transport hub for buses, taxi cabs, limousines, water taxis and ferry boat, with space for offices and retail stores.

 Lorene McGuire, grants/planning manager at the Erie Metropolitan Transit Authority (EMTA), said, “We wanted it to be a beacon for boaters on Lake Erie, as well as travelers of all kinds.
 So, the aesthetics of the building were very important.”

 The architectural concept created by Roth Marz Partnership envisioned a striking combination of brick and glass with two dramatic domed standing seam metal roofs.
 Unfortunately, the cost of metal roofs was prohibitive, leading those involved to seek a more affordable, yet still aesthetically pleasing alternative.